 So he outsmarted the media, Hannity.

-He made them look foolish, and that's why they hate him so much.
+And that's why they hate him so much.

-I've read the book and there's so much more to it, and we've spent all day on this one topic today.
+And we've spent all day on this one topic today.

-We're gonna spend all night tonight.
+We're going to spend all night tonight.

-We're gonna blow this wide open.
+We're going to blow this wide open.

-We have this nailed down pat.
+We have this nailed-down pat.

-Um what did you learn about Donald Trump?
+What did you learn about Donald Trump?

-Because I learned some things about the president, and I I think we've known him about the same amount of time, you know, 20, 25 years, I don't remember anymore.
+I think we've known him about the same amount of time, you know, 20, 25 years.

 And you asked him personal questions.

-And he's like, I don't want to answer this crap.
+Bill, and he's like, I don't want to answer this crap.

 Why are you asking me this?